Table of Contents

 Sometimes referred to as “smart drugs,” Nootropics are a class of cognitive enhancing substances which are recognized for their ability to strengthen memory, concentration, and focus.
 They are part of a broader category of drugs referred to as performance and image enhancing drugs (PIED,) which are used to enhance cognitive, sexual, and athletic performance.
 In general, Nootropics are neuroprotective substances which improve cerebral circulation and reduce neuroinflammation, thus improving memory and mental performance.

-There are three basic categories of nootropics, including: pharmaceutical and chemical isolate nootropics (ex. caffeine, nicotine, memantine)- most of which are prescription drugs; nutritional supplement nootropics (ex. fish oils, SAMe, citicholine); and botanical nootropics (ex.
+There are three basic categories of nootropics, including: pharmaceutical and chemical isolate nootropics (ex. caffeine, nicotine, memantine)- most of which are prescription drugs; nutritional supplement nootropics (ex. fish oils, SAMe, citicholine); and natural botanical nootropics (ex.
 Gotu Kola, Lion’s Mane, Bacopa, Rhodiola.)

 While most prescription nootropics have mild to significant potential for adverse effects, there are many botanical nootropics which have a long history of safe and effective use.
 In fact, nootropic herbs have been used in traditional Chinese medicine and Ayurveda for thousands of years in the treatment of anxiety, depression, brain fog, and memory loss.

 As we know, brain health impacts literally every aspect of our lives.
 In turn, nootropic intake can impact your brain health and function—make sure to choose nootropics that will serve you in the long-term.
 When considering if nootropics are safe for you there are a few things to consider.